Testing BSM Physics with Gravitational Waves: Novel CGWB scenarios

 where for ease of notation $T$ denotes the reheating temperature in the kination scenario, and we have neglected subdominant contributions to the amplitude from the other sectors.
 In our example, $h^2\tilde{\Omega}_{\tti{GW},0}\sim 10^{-14}$ for $\Tilde{T}=10^{-4}M_{P}$.
 Imposing that $h^2 \Omega_{\tti{GW},0}<10^{-6}$ in the kination scenario, we obtain a simple bound in the ratio of scale factors:

 Another example would be the SM undergoing kination.
 Such a scenario is harder to motivate, because of the complexity of the field content of the SM.
 Indeed, kination is usually considered for scalar fields, and it can simply understood as the field quickly rolling down its potential.
 We can motivate kination for gauge fields\footnote{This is the most interesting case as it is the gauge fields that source the dominant, HTL contribution to the GW spectrum.} if there is an equivalent description of them in terms of a scalar field, such as after confinement.
 Thus, the previous example could be understood as a weakly coupled YM theory that undergoes confinement, and the effective scalar field undergoes kination.
 We cannot motivate a similar setup where the whole field content of the SM is described by a scalar field, or that it undergoes a kination period otherwise.
-We give nonetheless an example in Fig.~\ref{fig:smkination}.
+However, it was pointed out in~\cite{Chowdhury:2022gdc} that an effective period of kination can appear in scalar-tensor theories.
+An analysis for the consequences of the CGWB in such scalar-tensor theories is beyond the scope of this paper, but we believe that our considerations can yield an interesting phenomenology of such scenarios.
+We thus provide an example in which the SM undergoes a kination-like period in Fig.~\ref{fig:smkination}.
 For the a maximum temperature $T=10^{-4}M_P$, we find that more than 6 e-folds of kination $\lr{a_{ke}/a_{ks}\sim 10^{2.7}}$ would be ruled out.